-We have been using Siser EasyWeed for a while now and have tried a range of other heat transfer vinyl brands as well.
+I have been using Siser EasyWeed for years now, and have used a lot of heat transfer vinyl from other brands as well.

-Now let me share with you why I think Siser heat transfer vinyl is the best vinyl for crafts, tees, canvases, and eveything else!
-Siser does not make adhesive or sticker vinyl, only HTV.
+Now let me share with you why I think Siser heat transfer vinyl is the best heat transfer vinyl!

 Siser HTV Is Easy To Cut